threeheartsdigital/email-marketing-regulations/country/ireland.md

 As Ireland follows GDPR, it requires that companies have a data security officer.
 The person is in charge of maintaining and enforcing data security standards.

 ## Penalties
 The maximum fine available under the GDPR is up to 20 million EUR, or 4% annual global turnover – whichever is higher.
-The "Data Protection Commissioner" is the supervisory authority.
+The Data Protection Commissioner is the supervisory authority.

 In addition to a fine under GDPR, the Irish government can also impose a fine up to 250,000 EUR per message sent by a company and an individual may be fined up to 50,000 EUR per message